publishpress/PublishPress-Capabilities/readme.txt

 * Feel free to <a href="https://publishpress.com/contact/">submit a help ticket</a> if you can't find an answer in the <a href="https://publishpress.com/knowledge-base/how-to-use-capability-manager/">documentation</a>.

 == Changelog ==

+= 1.9.3 - 17 Mar 2020 =
+  * Fixed : Capabilities screen was not accessible to non-Administrators who have "manage_capabilities" capability
+  * Fixed : Some functions were not accessible to network Super Administrators without a role on the site
+  * Change : Clarify some messages for plugin access denial

 = 1.9.2 - 16 Mar 2020 =
   * Feature : Auto-backup role and capabilities on each update (and on update to this version)